okuvshynov/cubestat/README.md

 # Horizon charts for Apple M1/M2 monitoring

+In progress: also working for linux with nVidia GPUs

 Command-line utility to monitor CPU/GPU/NeuralEngine utilization on Apple M1/M2 devices as horizon chart.
 Unfortunately, it requires sudo access as it calls `powermetrics` and parses its output.

-cubestat is particularly useful when connecting to another OS X device remotely over ssh.
+cubestat is particularly useful when connecting to another device remotely over ssh.

 Installation:
 ```